HoneyBee raises millions to make financial wellness a workplace benefit – TechCrunch

 The experience helped Lim realize the importance of feeling in control of your financial life.

-“It affects your self-esteem, happiness, and personal relationships and it made me want to help others take control of theirs,” she said.
+“It affects your self-esteem, happiness and personal relationships and it made me want to help others take control of theirs,” she said.

 Lim teamed up with Benny Yiu and Max Zschoch in 2017 to build HoneyBee with that goal in mind.